webpack/webpack.js.org/src/content/api/loaders.md

 ```

-T> Unlike throwing an Error directly, it will NOT interrupt compiling process of current module.
+T> Unlike throwing an Error directly, it will NOT interrupt the compilation process of the current module.

 ### `this.loadModule`